About HABS, HAER, HALS and CEQA (HABS-Like)

 Yes, large format, black and white film is still the only media that meets the photography guidelines for inclusion into the HABS, HAER and HALS (H3) collections.

-Photographs from digital cameras (known as born-digital) do not yet meet the Secretary of the Interior’s Standards for Architectural, Engineering and Landscape Documentation.
-The issue isn't digital resolution or megapixels; there are many issues including long-term storage and data manipulation that effect the requirement for analog large format photography.
+Photographs from digital cameras (known as BORN-DIGITAL PHOTOGRAPHS) do not yet meet the Secretary of the Interior’s Standards for Architectural, Engineering and Landscape Documentation.
+The issue isn't sufficient resolution or megapixels, there are complex issues including data delivery, long-term storage and data manipulation that are still being considered by NPS and the LoC.
+Born-digital is coming, but currently analog large format photography is the only way to meet the Secretary of the Interior's Documentation Standards.

 Many historic preservation mitigation requirements, for instance NEPA, Section 106 of the National Historic Preservation Act of 1966 (NHPA) and the California Environmental Quality Act (CEQA; EIRs, MNDs), reference the H3 guidelines specifically, and therefore they must also be recorded on archival, large format film to comply.